elnaz/hapi-tiny-auth/README.md

 [![Build Status](https://travis-ci.org/elnaz/hapi-tiny-auth.svg)](https://travis-ci.org/elnaz/hapi-tiny-auth)

 Just enough authentication to make an API private.
 This [Hapi](http://hapijs.com/) plugin will allow only one set of configured credentials to access any of the API's endpoints.
+Must be used with [hapi-auth-basic](https://github.com/hapijs/hapi-auth-basic).

 ## Install